-- (2) A charge prescribed by or under these Regulations which is not paid within thirty days of becoming due shall attract an additional charge- - (a) of an amount equal to 1.5 per cent of the amount of the unpaid charge; - (b) which shall be added to that unpaid amount on the next 27th day of the month following the end of that thirty day period. - (3) Any part of the charge or additional charge which remains unpaid on the next and each subsequent 27th day of the month after the day on which an additional charge was added under subregulation (2) above- - (a) shall attract a further additional charge equal to 1.5 per cent of the total amount remaining due to the Authority in respect of those unpaid charges; - (b) which shall be added to that total unpaid amount on the 27th day of each such month. - (4) Any additional charge referred to in this regulation shall become due and payable to the Authority on the date on which it is calculated and added to an unpaid charge. - 13.
+- 12. (1) Charges prescribed by these Regulations are due as they accrue and payable within seven days after presentation of invoices and the Authority reserves the right, in the event of past delay or failure to pay invoices when due, to demand payment of charges in advance before further services are performed or facilities used, or before freight upon which charges have accrued are released for delivery. - (2) A charge prescribed by or under these Regulations which is not paid within thirty days of becoming due shall attract an additional charge- - (a) of an amount equal to 1.5 per cent of the amount of the unpaid charge; - (b) which shall be added to that unpaid amount on the last day of the month following the end of that thirty day period. - (3) Any part of the charge or additional charge which remains unpaid on the next and each subsequent 27th day of the month after the day on which an additional charge was added under subregulation (2) above- - (a) shall attract a further additional charge equal to 1.5 per cent of the total amount remaining due to the Authority in respect of those unpaid charges; - (b) which shall be added to that total unpaid amount on the last day of each such month. - (4) Any additional charge referred to in this regulation shall become due and payable to the Authority on the date on which it is calculated and added to an unpaid charge. - 13.
 The Authority will not assist its debtors in the collection of dues owed to it.